adhese/sdk/README.md

 ###Asynchronous requests using your own asynch request handler

-Asynchronous requests allow you to perform a request first and visualise the response later.
+Asynchronous requests allow you to perform a request first and visualize the response later.
 The implementing client is responsible for correct ad reports.
-A tracker uri that is passed in the response should be requested when visualising the ad.
+A tracker uri that is passed in the response should be requested when visualizing the ad.

 ####Request and track